Harishanan/Machine-Learning-HPC-/README.md

 </div>

 But the initial idea was dropped, as it was realised that single board computer is not required, as motherboard with a wifi adapter was powerful than a single board to work as a head node. because of the time constraint, only one case was designed with 5 motherboards, and PSU was also changed because of technical issues.
-Therefore the ised was finalised which is similar to the initial idea but only one case with five motherboard were used and the position of fans were moved to the side  which is much efficient place which will be discussed below.
+Therefore the design was finalised which is similar to the initial idea but only one case with five motherboard were used and the position of fans were moved to the side  which is much efficient place which will be discussed below.
 The final design is depicted in figure 2.

 However, the initial concept was abandoned upon the realization that a single motherboard with a Wi-Fi adapter was more powerful compared to a single board computer for serving as the head node.
 Due to time constraints, only one case was designed to accommodate five motherboards, and the PSU was replaced due to technical challenges.
 Consequently, the finalized design closely resembled the initial idea, with a single case housing five motherboards.
 Additionally, the positioning of fans was relocated to the side, which was deemed more efficient.
 The final design is depicted in Figure 2.